-LEO is preparing to launch projects with two new partners who are striving to use research to magnify their impact and transform the lives of those they serve.
+LEO has launched projects with two new partners who are striving to use research to magnify their impact and transform the lives of those they serve.
 We sat down with leaders from NPower (New York, NY) and i.c.stars (Chicago, IL) to learn more about the transformative nature of their work.

 Kim Mitchell, Vice President of Program Development and Operations at NPower, works to equip underprivileged youth and veterans with the technology skills they need to establish meaningful careers in the IT industry.

 “The digital divide is real,” said Kim.
 “There is a real divide between communities with resources and those without.
 You can’t even apply for a job today without having access to the internet and knowing how to use a keyboard.”